OSGeo/grass-tutorials/CONTRIBUTING.md

 ## Images

-Beatiful images and graphics make tutorials stand out!
+Beautiful images and graphics make tutorials stand out!
 Make sure the images have *sufficient resolution*.
 At the same time, their size should not be too big to load quickly, try to keep it under 200 KB or so.
 We recommend using *webp* format.